Meet Our Team

 Founder & CEO

-Jennifer is an experienced accreditation consultant and has dedicated her career to the areas of accreditation and nonprofit management.
-Her 20+ years of accreditation experience includes serving as Director of Volunteer Services and Accreditation Commission at the Council on Accreditation (COA), as well as working with a variety of nonprofits in the education, health care, religious and social service sectors.
-Her background gives her an intimate knowledge of what Peer Reviewers look for during an onsite survey and what Commissioners need to make an informed accreditation decision.
-This, in turn, will give your agency an inside track on the road to accreditation.
+As an expert accreditation consultant, Jennifer has devoted her career to working in the accreditation and nonprofit management fields.
+Her more than 20 years of accreditation experience includes serving as Director of Volunteer Services and Accreditation Commission at the Council on Accreditation (COA), as well as working with a variety of nonprofits in the education, health care, religious, and social services sectors.
+Jennifer’s background gives her firsthand knowledge of what peer reviewers look for during an onsite survey and what commissioners need to make an informed accreditation decision.
+Her expertise will give your agency an inside track on its road to accreditation.

-Jennifer is exceptionally qualified to lead client organizations through the initial accreditation process, as well as to guide those already accredited to successfully earn and maintain re-accreditation.
-Her professional knowledge offers clients additional expertise in organization-wide long-term strategic planning, board of directors development, retreat facilitation, quality improvement, risk management, the creation of policies and procedures necessary to comply with accreditation and licensing standards and the formation of effective volunteer management programs.
-She also develops and delivers customized training workshops on a variety of governance topics, including board roles and responsibilities, exceptional governance practices, accreditation preparation techniques and more.
+Jennifer is exceptionally qualified to lead client organizations through the initial accreditation process, as well as to guide those already accredited to successfully earn and maintain reaccreditation.
+Her professional knowledge offers clients additional expertise in organization-wide long-term strategic planning, board of director’s development, retreat facilitation, quality improvement, risk management, the creation of policies and procedures necessary to comply with accreditation and licensing standards, and the development of effective volunteer management programs.
+As a professional speaker, Jennifer designs and delivers customized training workshops on a variety of governance topics, including board roles and responsibilities, exceptional governance practices, and accreditation preparation techniques, among others.

 Prior to founding Accreditation Guru, Inc. in 2009, Jennifer has held key management positions in both for-profit and nonprofit organizations.
 She earned her B.A. in Sociology from the University of California, Berkeley and holds an MBA in International Management from Thunderbird School of Global Management.
 Jennifer is also certified in Nonprofit Board Education by BoardSource.